Neapolitano Wandosa II

 Neapolitano Fantasia X Wandosa (Neapolitano Duba)

 Neapolitano Wandosa II was approved as a breeding stallion in 2018.
 He is a classic stallion, embodying the noble type and uphill build for which the Lipizzan breed is known.
 He is 15 hands with a long shoulder and a more refined profile, an asset in the US breeding market.
 His gaits are clear and correct with a particularly balanced canter.
 He is a brave stallion with a lot of presence in the show ring.
-He has scores up to 74%, has gone to the Regional Championships the last two years, and attended the US Dressage Finals in 2018.
+He has scores up to 74% and has attended the Regional Championships the last two years.
+He was Region 4 Reserve Champion and competed at the US Dressage Finals in 2018.

 2019 Price: $1,500

 Neo’s greatest asset is his temperament - he is confident, brave and very personable.
 His four foal crops show his temperament to be a characteristic of his babies.
 MVF recommends this stallion as a good cross for mares who lack refinement and scope in their gaits, need improvement in their neck and shoulder position, or tend toward a shy or sensitive personality.
 Available via fresh cooled semen.
 Semen has been evaluated as very high quality with high motility.

 2018 Reserve Champion: Region 4 First Level Freestyle